Sometimes you just need to know how to do something or how to go about something.

 These questions are some of the commonly asked questions and answers we have collected from our students.

-Login to your myUSI account and click on DegreeWorks (it looks like a graduation cap).
+Login to your myUSI account and search for the DegreeWorks tool.
 On the top left-hand corner of the screen, your advisor’s name will be listed next to “Advisor.”

 Email is the best way to contact your advisor.
 To find their email address, go to DegreeWorks and find your advisor’s name.
 Click it, and you should be redirected to an email window.